Yes, Outredgeous Lettuce and Not Outrageous Lettuce

 Light Placement for Starting Lettuce Seeds

-When we start lettuce seeds, we place the light slightly higher than later when the plants begin to grow.
-As you can see in the second photo.
-It's about 2-feet above the top of the dome.
+When we start lettuce seeds, we place the light slightly higher than later when the plants begin to grow as you can see in the second photo.
+It’s about 2 feet above the top of the dome.

 Lettuce seeds need light, but not intense light at this stage.